Ayushh-patell/Instagram_Clone/README.md

 # Instagram_Clone
-An Instagram clone made with react.js
+An Instagram clone made with react.js and firebase
 It contains:
 1. Login/Signup
 2. Homepage